-Medal of Inspiration – Selection Committee consists of Chair – President-Elect, current President, AICPA Liaison, AICPA Professional Partners Representative and both Alumni Representatives.
+Medal of Inspiration – Selection Committee consists of President-Elect (who serves as committee chair), current President, AICPA Liaison, AICPA Professional Partners Representative and both Alumni Representatives.
 The nomination forms are submitted online by May 1st.
 The committee determines their decision by May 31st at the latest.

-Ethics Award – Selection is made by Grant Thornton Professional Partner and other GT representative(s).
+Ethics Award – Selection is made by Grant Thornton (GT) Professional Partner and other GT representative(s).
 Abstracts are submitted online with the first abstract due December 1st.
-All submissions are forwarded to the Grant Thornton (GT) Professional Partners representative.
+All submissions are forwarded to the GT Professional Partners representative.
 GT selects the top ten abstracts to move forward.
 The Executive Office notifies the winners for the first round.
 The second abstract is due on May 1st.
-The final submissions are forwarded to the GT representative for review and determination of the final winners.
+The final submissions are forwarded to the GT representative for review and determination of the winners.
 The Executive Office will be notified of the winners by June 15th.
-Final winners are announced during the annual meeting.
+Winners are announced during the annual meeting.

 Inclusive Leadership Awards – Selection is made by EY Professional Partner and other EY representative(s).
 Abstracts are submitted online.
 First round abstract is due December 1st.
 All submissions are forwarded to the EY Professional Partners representative.
 EY selects the top abstracts to move forward.
 The Executive Office notifies the winners of the first round.
 The second abstract is due on May 1st.
 The final submissions are forwarded to the EY representative for review and determination of the final winners.
 The Executive Office will be notified of the winners by June 15th.
-Final winners are announced during the annual meeting.
+Winners are announced during the Annual Meeting.

 Business Information of the Year Awards – Selection is made by the Professional Partners.
 All nominees are submitted online by nominating chapters by January 31st.
 All submissions are forwarded to the Professional Partners Chair.
 The chair works with the Professional Partners to determine the three winners.
 The Executive Office and IMA will be notified of the winners by March 1st.
-The Executive Office will notify the winners to invite them to the annual meeting to accept their award.
+The Executive Office will notify the winners and invite them to the Annual Meeting to accept their award.

-Outstanding Dean Award – Selection committee consists of Chair - the Dean Representative, current President, one third-year Chapter Advocate, and the second-year alumni representative.
+Outstanding Dean Award – Selection committee consists of the Dean Representative (who serves as Chair), current President, one third-year Chapter Advocate, and the second-year alumni representative.
 Nominations are submitted online no later than January 31st.
-T he submissions are forwarded to the committee and they determine the winner no later than March 31st.
+The submissions are forwarded to the committee and they determine the winner no later than March 31st.
 The chair notifies the Executive Office and the winner.